Cleveland Clinic logo

 What are the risk factors for tardive dyskinesia?

-Certain factors may increase your risk of developing tardive dyskinesia, including:
+Certain factors can increase your risk of developing tardive dyskinesia:

-• Race: Studies show that Black Americans are more likely to develop TD than white Americans.
-And people of Filipino and Asian descent have a lower risk of developing TD than people of Caucasian descent.
+• Race: Studies show that Black Americans develop TD more often than white Americans.
+People of Filipino and Asian descent appear to have a lower risk than white Americans.

-• Bipolar disorder: People with bipolar disorder who take antipsychotic medications are more sensitive to developing TD compared to other people taking the same medications.
+• Bipolar disorder: If you have bipolar disorder and take antipsychotic medications, you may have a higher risk of developing TD than others taking the same medications.

 Advertisement